 - Next add oat and whole wheat pastry flour and stir until just combined.
 Let batter rest for 5 minutes.

-- Lightly grease your griddle and pour scant ¼ cup measurements of the batter onto the griddle.
-There should be 6 pancakes.
+- Lightly grease your griddle and pour scant 1/4 cup measurements of the batter onto the griddle.
+There should be 6 pancakes (as original recipe is written).
 Flip when bubbles appear in the middle and the edges turn slightly dry, being careful not to burn.

 - Cook for 1-2 minutes more on the other side and then top with Earth Balance or more peanut butter and a light drizzle of maple syrup, or whatever else you please.